officiallysingh/spring-boot-mongodb-auditing/README.md

 ## Demo
 Clone this repository, import in your favourite IDE as either Maven or Gradle project.
-Though the application is built using Requires Java 21, Spring boot 3.2.0, but you can update Java version to Java 17 also as follows.
+Though the application is built using Java 21, but you can update Java version to Java 17 also as follows.

 Maven [**`pom.xml`**](pom.xml)
 ```xml